Funnel MPC for nonlinear systems with arbitrary relative degree: Funnel MPC

-is initially and recursively feasible, i.e., at time $\hat t = t_0$ and at each successor time $\hat t\in t_0+\delta\N$ the OCP~\eqref{eq:FMPC_OCP} has a solution.
-In particular, the closed-loop system consisting of~\eqref{eq:Sys} and the FMPC feedback~\eqref{eq:FMPC-fb} has a (not necessarily unique) global solution $x:[t_0-\sigma,\infty)\to\R^{rm}$ with corresponding output $y = x_1$ and the corresponding input is given by
+for $r>1$ and $\theta(t):=\psi(t)$ for $r=1$, is initially and recursively feasible, i.e., at time $\hat t = 0$ and at each successor time $\hat t\in \delta\N$ the OCP~\eqref{eq:FMPC_OCP} has a solution.
+In particular, the closed-loop system consisting of~\eqref{eq:Sys} and the funnel MPC feedback~\eqref{eq:FMPC-fb} has a (not necessarily unique) global solution $x:[-\sigma,\infty)\to\R^{rm}$ with corresponding output $y = x_1$ and the corresponding input is given by

-for $t\in [\hat t,\hat t+\delta)$ and $\hat t\in t^0+\delta\N$.
-Furthermore, each global solution~$x$ with corresponding output~$y$ and input $u_{\rm FMPC}$ satisfies: \begin{enumerate}[(i)] \item $\fa t\ge t^0:\quad \Norm{u_{\rm FMPC}(t)}\leq M$, \item $\fa t\geq t_0:\quad \Norm{y(t)-y_{\rf}(t)} < \psi(t)$. \end{enumerate} \end{theorem}
+for $t\in [\hat t,\hat t+\delta)$, $\hat t\in t^0+\delta\N$, and $I_{\sigma}^{\hat{t},\tau}=[-\sigma,\hat{t}]\cap[\hat{t}-\tau,\hat{t}]$.
+Furthermore, each global solution~$x$ with corresponding output~$y$ and input $u_{\rm FMPC}$ satisfies: \begin{enumerate}[(i)] \item $\fa t\ge t^0:\quad \Norm{u_{\rm FMPC}(t)}\leq M$, \item $\fa t\geq 0:\quad \Norm{y(t)-y_{\rf}(t)} < \psi(t)$. \end{enumerate} \end{theorem}

+Note that for $r=1$ the above result essentially coincides with~\cite[Thm.~2.10]{BergDenn21}, except for the different system classes considered.
+In particular, the stage cost function in~\eqref{eq:stageCostFunnelMPC} is the same as in~\cite{BergDenn21} in this case.
+In this sense, the findings of the present paper represent an extension of the results of~\cite{BergDenn21}.